PhilippeDumont/dashboard/README_EN.md

 <span style="color: red;">The release of application need the token from Github, please check this page for more informations : <a href="https://github.com/settings/tokens">Generate Token on GitHub</a></span>.

-<span style="color: red;">If you have a token from gitHub, you should create a file nammed "electron-builder.yml" and instroduce this code : </span>
+<span style="color: red;">If you are contributor in the project and you have a token from GitHub, you should create a file nammed "electron-builder.yml" and introduce this code : </span>

 ```yml
 appId: dashboard